IHE/ITI.PIXm/input/pagecontent/a_issues.md

 #### Open Issues and Questions

-**PIXm\_007**
+***PIXm\_007***

-Mobile Patient Identifier Cross-reference Query response \<assigner\>
-resource will be required, for cases where the Assigning authority is not an OID or UUID or URI
+*Mobile Patient Identifier Cross-reference Query response &lt;assigner&gt; resource will be required, for cases where the Assigning authority is not an OID or UUID or URI*

-Do we want to use Assigner as an alternative field?
+*Do we want to use Assigner as an alternative field?*

 ***PIXm\_010***